-- As noted above the Anti-Bullying Policy is given a high profile within the school and students are keen to report that they feel safe, value the rights of others to safety and would know who to turn to if they were concerned in this regard. - Aside from assemblies we run regular multi-cultural activities which are embedded into the Deep Learning Day SMSC activities.
-Including multi faith quizzes, Indian dance workshops, African drumming workshops and talks from ex-serviceman where students can ask questions about different beliefs and faiths. - Through Religious Education students learn about a range of religions and discuss cultural differences and similarities. - All students take a GCSE examination in Religious Studies which promotes religious equality. - Fullbrook offers a Religious Education trip in Year 7 to places of worship where students gain an understanding and acceptance of other beliefs and faiths.
-Throughout the years there are additional trips to highlight the dangers of persecution including a trip to the Auschwitz concentration camp although this is only attended by a small number of students. - Students are taught how to use social media responsibly and Fullbrook runs workshops for parents to promote a healthy behaviour for their child's online presence.
+As noted above the Anti-Bullying Policy is given a high profile within the school and students are keen to report that they feel safe, value the rights of others to safety and would know who to turn to if they were concerned in this regard.

+Aside from assemblies we run regular Multi-Faith activities which are embedded into the Deep Learning Day SMSC activities.
+Through Religious Education students learn about a range of religions and discuss cultural differences and similarities.

+All students take a GCSE examination in Religious Studies.

+Fullbrook offers a Religious Education trip in Year 7 to places of worship where students gain an understanding and acceptance of other beliefs and faiths.
+Throughout the years there are additional trips to highlight the dangers of persecution including a trip to the Auschwitz concentration camp.